-- percentage of investments (excluding money market funds) with a "strong" or "medium" internal ESG rating, - percentage of investments (excluding money market funds) with a "basic" or "low" internal ESG rating, - percentage of investments in money market funds with a "strong", "medium" or "basic" internal ESG rating that have the French SRI label or an european equivalent label, - percentage of investments in money market funds with a "low" internal ESG rating or/and without the French SRI label or an european equivalent label, - percentage of underlying investments that derive more than 25% of their revenue from the production of energy generated by coal or from the production of coal, - percentage of underlying investments with the French SRI label or an european equivalent label. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- percentage of investments with a "strong" or "medium" internal ESG rating, - percentage of investments with a "basic" internal ESG rating that have the French SRI label, - percentage of investments with a "basic" or "low" internal ESG rating, - percentage of investments with a "strong", "medium" or "basic" internal ESG rating that have the French SRI label, - percentage of investments with a "low" internal ESG rating or/and without the French SRI label, - percentage of invested funds that respect the Investment Manager's exclusion policy. - percentage of underlying investments with the French SRI label - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?